totaldebug/totaldebug.uk/_posts/2022-03-23-creating-the-perfect-python-project.md

 poetry run python your_script.py
 ```

-So, thats a few commands! but what do they all do?
+So, that's a few commands! but what do they all do?

-* `pip install poetry` - Installs the poetry package to you macine
+* `pip install poetry` - Installs the poetry package to your machine
 * `poetry init` - Adds poetry to an existing project (for a new project use `poetry new <projectName>`)
 * `poetry add <package>` - Adds a single or multiple python packages
 * `poetry shell` - Activates the poetry `venv`